-Benefitfocus is offering of the shares to be sold in the offering.
-The selling stockholders identified in the prospectus are offering shares.
+Benefitfocus is offering 3,000,000 of the shares to be sold in the offering.
+The selling stockholders identified in the prospectus are offering 1,500,000 shares.
 Benefitfocus will not receive any of the proceeds from the sale of the shares being sold by the selling stockholders.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$.
-We have applied to list our common stock on the under the symbol "BNFT".
+It is currently estimated that the initial public offering price per share will be between \$21.50 and \$24.50.
+Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "BNFT".
+Upon completion of this offering, we will be a "controlled company" as defined under the NASDAQ Stock Market listing rules.

 We are an "emerging growth company" under the federal securities laws and are eligible for reduced public company reporting requirements.
 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 12.
+See "Risk Factors" beginning on page 14.